-PETERSBURG, VA (WWBT) - A woman has been arrested after Petersburg police say she set a home on fire while a baby was inside.
+PETERSBURG, VA (WWBT) - A woman will serve two years in prison after Petersburg police say she set a home on fire while a baby was inside.

-Crystal Wilkins-Taylor, 32, was arrested Thursday and charged with three felonies for a fire earlier this month on McKenzie Street - arson and two counts of attempted murder.
+Crystal Wilkins-Taylor, 32, was charged with three felonies for a fire in August 2018 on McKenzie Street - arson and two counts of attempted murder.

-It's the first arrest in a series of arsons that broke out in Petersburg this summer.
+It’s the first arrest in a series of arsons that broke out in Petersburg in summer 2018.
 Authorities say this case had to do with a domestic dispute and is not connected to three other arson cases.
-Those fires are still under investigation.

 Police said Wilkins-Taylor was crying but cooperative when she was taken into custody.

-The arrest comes after she was released from the hospital for smoke inhalation she suffered in the blaze she is accused of setting.
+The arrest came after she was released from the hospital for smoke inhalation she suffered in the blaze she is accused of setting.

 "Five more minutes, it would have trapped everybody," Assistant Fire Marshal Marlow Jones said.